-Once all of the power wiring has been completed and verified, connect the appropriate voltage source to the power supply and power up the system.
-The Do-more T1H Series PLC will perform a self evaluation once power is applied.
+Once all of the power wiring has been completed and verified, connect the appropriate voltage source to the power supply and power up the controller.
+The Do-more PLC will perform a self evaluation once power is applied.
 Refer to the "Installation and Wiring" chapter of this manual for more power supply and input wiring information.